bhagyatrivedi/INFO6150-WebDesign-Project/README.md

 ### Row
 Rows are used to create horizontal groups of columns.

+### Radio
+Radios are used to check the favourite genre of the user

+### Checkbox
+Checkboxes are used to add on top of current booking.

 ## Project Structure:
 The project consists of the following files and directories: